How to Facilitate Testing Accommodations with Disability Services (Students)

 - If circumstances require a cancellation, additional date, or other change in your test schedule, this information must be submitted to the Disability Services in writing (email, fax, etc.) from the instructor.
 Disability Services must receive this information no later than two (2) business days prior to the newly requested date and time.
 The Office of Disability Services may not be able to accommodate students who request final exams to be scheduled or changed with less than two weeks notice.
 It is the student’s responsibility to approach the instructor and ask for the updates as needed.

-- Arrive at Disability Services on time for scheduled exam.
-Students who arrive more then 30 minutes late for a scheduled exam are considered a no show.
+- Students who arrive more then 30 minutes late for a scheduled exam are considered a no show.
 Students who no show will be advised of their responsibility to go to the classroom to take the exam or speak to the instructor about rescheduling the exam in accordance with all the Testing Accommodations Guidelines and Testing Policies.

 - Advise the Testing Coordinator or test proctor of any personal or medical needs that may arise during testing prior to the beginning of the test.
 Should you encounter any difficulty or other concern during your test, please inform a proctor in the testing area immediately.

 - Instructor or Teaching Assistant proctors exam.

 - Schedule exam with the Counseling & Testing Center.

 - Prepare Letters of Accommodation.